 In aggregate, Hänni’s research analyzes the historical role and mechanics of socio-political manipulation and responses to these challenges.
 This includes understanding the relationship between influence through mass media, the rise of transnational political violence, and the emergence of informal international governance networks.

-He received research fellowships, grants, and visiting appointments from a variety of universities, think tanks, and foundations around the world, including the Institute for History at the University of Leiden (Netherlands); German Historical Institute (Washington DC); Centre for the Study of Violence at the University of Newcastle (Australia), and the Swiss National Science Foundation (Switzerland).
+He has received research fellowships, grants, and visiting appointments with universities, think tanks, and foundations from around the world, including the Center for German and European Studies at Georgetown University (Washington DC); the Institute for History at the University of Leiden (Netherlands); German Historical Institute (Washington DC); Centre for the Study of Violence at the University of Newcastle (Australia), and the Swiss National Science Foundation (Switzerland).

 Hänni has collaborated with the Inter-University Center for Terrorism Studies in Washington DC and its director, Prof. Yonah Alexander, one of the pioneers of terrorism studies.
 He currently sits on the International Advisory Board of its journal Terrorism.
 He is an active member of the International Intelligence History Association (IIHA), a regular participant/speaker at the Zagreb Security Forum, a member of the British International Studies Association (BISA), and an active member of BISA’s Critical Terrorism Studies Working Group.